SarthakJShetty/Bias/build-log.md

 <strong>Note:</strong> This build-log is updated chronologically, from recent to first, top to bottom.

+### Date 06/02/2019
+- ```Scraper.py``` code has been rehauled to generate temporal dataframes prescribing the occurences of the keywords.
+This portion of the code will be integrated with functions in the ```Analyzer.py``` and ```Visualizer.py``` scripts.
+- Since Chapters on Springer are not indexed with date of publication, we are currently scraping abstracts of articles only.
+This modification can be reverted by changing a single line of code.
+Check the commit corresponding to this date for the same.
+- The temporally assorted dataframe will be used to generate the trends histogram.

 ### Date 14/01/2019
 - The code was broken following a update to the UI of Springer.
 The attribute pertaining to the number of results found had to changed from ```class``` to ```id```.
 - Happy New Year 2019!